MWT Cymru

 Shortlisting Facility

 The Visit Mid Wales website has a handy shortlisting facility which you may find helpful.
-If you press the star button on a listing (circled below) it will save it to your shortlist, which you can save or print for reference.
+If you press the heart 'Add to Planner' button on a listing (highlighted below) it will save it to your shortlist, which you can save or print for reference.

 Key Facts About Mid Wales